JoaoRodrigues/sc-teaching/intermediate-python-2020/index.md

 Now that we have an overall structure defined for our program, let's fill in the blanks, starting with our first function: `read_input`.

 Reading _things_ from the command line in Python can be puzzling at first, but luckily there are a few modules in the standard library that make it a breeze!
-Unless you have a specific reason not to, I recommend defaulting to `argparse`.
+Unless you have a specific reason not to, I recommend defaulting to [argparse](https://docs.python.org/3/library/argparse.html).
 So, before anything else, let's import the module.
 Import statements should always come at the top of the script, after the docstring, an should be in alphabetical order:

 ```python
 import argparse